Sanity Simulations for Saliency Methods: Related Work

+A concurrent work by \citet{zhou2022feature} introduces a similar semi-synthetic pipeline for testing saliency methods, where a family of image manipulations is applied to the input so that the ground-truth impact of specific features on the model prediction is known.
+Whereas \citet{zhou2022feature} focuses on model reasoning that relies on a single artificial feature in the image, we establish a complementary criteria for saliency methods by focusing on a more diverse set of model reasoning complexity induced by interactions among different features in the image.

-\textbf{Direct criticisms of saliency methods.} \cite{adebayo2018sanity} uses two sanity checks that measure the statistical relationship between a saliency method and the model's parameters or the data it was trained on.
-They found that only a few methods (i.e., Gradients \cite{simonyan2013deep} and Grad-CAM \cite{selvaraju2017grad}) passed these tests.
-While \NAME{} is orthogonal to this type of analysis, it demonstrates that even methods that pass these tests, have failure cases (as shown in Figure~\ref{fig:general_results}).
+\textbf{Direct Criticisms of Saliency Methods.} \citet{adebayo2018sanity} uses two sanity checks that measure the statistical relationship between a saliency method and the model's parameters or the data it was trained on.
+They found that only a few methods (i.e., Gradient \cite{simonyan2013deep} and Grad-CAM \cite{selvaraju2017grad}) passed these tests. \citet{kindermans2019reliability} similarly tests several saliency methods for input invariance and finds that the Gradient satisfies the property while other methods generally do not.
+While \NAME{} is orthogonal to such types of analyses, it demonstrates that even methods that pass these tests have failure cases (as shown in Figure~\ref{fig:general_results}). \citet{shah2021input} suggests that a model's adversarial robustness impacts how well the Gradient is able to correctly focus only on the relevant features. \NAME{} verifies this observation for simple reasoning, and further shows that the problem persists in complex reasoning settings even for robust models for all tested methods.

+\textbf{Other Evaluations.} Beyond the pointing game, several proxy metrics have been proposed to evaluate saliency methods~\cite{bach2015pixel, ancona2018towards, alvarez2018, hooker2019benchmark}.
+Additionally, \citet{liu2021synthetic} introduces a benchmarking framework based on synthetic datasets sampled from different types of Gaussian distributions to evaluate the methods on these proxy metrics.
+However, \citet{Tomsett_2020} shows that several popular proxy metrics inherently depend on subtle hyperparameters that are not well understood and that this leads to analyses with inconsistent results.
+The unreliability of these popular proxy metrics further emphasizes the advantage of using a more intuitive evaluation like \NAME{}.
+Similar setups with humans in the loop are also being introduced to measure the user's perception of the feature attributions in detecting model biases~\cite{sixt2021users}.